 Secondly, PureVPN has already proven that it can leak personal information to the authorities.
 In 2017, the company aided in the arrest of an alleged cyberstalker by providing his logs to the FBI.
 More precisely, they managed to trace two of the criminal’s email accounts to the same IP address.

-However, PureVPN’s website states that they still keep track of your name, email address, and payment method.
+However, PureVPN’s website states that they still keep track of your name, email address, and payment method: but that's just about a standard procedure.
 And as there’s no BTC option when paying for the service, you have no route for an anonymous monetary transaction.
+That being said – with independent audits and an excellent location, PureVPN now offers solid privacy features, rivaling event the best VPN providers.

 A good kill switch is an essential feature of any VPN.
 When enabled, it automatically stops your internet connection as soon as you get disconnected from your VPN by accident.
 It’s especially useful when you’re using public Wi-Fi (which is prone to hacker attacks) or when you’re torrenting and don’t want your identity to get compromised.